itprojects/InboxPager/README.md

 WRITE_EXTERNAL_STORAGE:

-In order to save messages or attachments on an SDCARD.
+In order to save messages or attachments to the device.

-IF users save only to internal memory, then the permission can be disabled entirely.
+READ_EXTERNAL_STORAGE:

+In order to send messages with attachments.

 ## Requirements